mobilabsolutions/stash-sdk-android/README.md

 * `app` - Sample application using the payment SDK
 * `*-integration` - Various PSP integration modules (Implementation in progress)

-A normal use case for a third party developer would be to include `lib` and a specific integration module, i.e. `stripe-integration`
+A normal use case for a third party developer would be to include `lib` and a specific integration module, i.e. `template-integration`

 The follwoing integration and usage steps are pre-modularization and as such expect only `lib` module to be included in the project.
 This read me will be updated to reflect changes once the integration modules are implemented completely.